NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-visual-studio.md

 # Install and manage packages in Visual Studio using the NuGet Package Manager

-The NuGet Package Manager UI in Visual Studio on Windows allows you to install, uninstall, and update NuGet packages in projects and solutions.
-The NuGet Package Manager isn't included with Visual Studio Code.
+The NuGet Package Manager UI in Microsoft Visual Studio for Windows allows you to easily install, uninstall, and update NuGet packages in projects and solutions.

 The article is for Windows users only.
 If you're using Visual Studio for Mac, see [Including a NuGet package in your project](/visualstudio/mac/nuget-walkthrough?toc=/nuget/toc.json).

 ## Prerequisites